phayes/benaloh-challenge/README.md

     untrusted_computation(rng, &public_key, vote)
 })?;

+// In a real voting application, the user would be given the choice to change their vote here.

+// Get another commitment
+challenge.commit(&mut hasher);

+// We could challenge here again if we wanted
-// Get the real results, discarding the random factors. challenge.commit(&mut hasher);
-let ciphertext = challenge.into_results();
+// but instead we get the results, discarding the random factors. let ciphertext = challenge.into_results();
 ```